Pylons/deform/docs/basics.rst

 Validating a Form Submission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the user has chewed on the form a bit, he will eventually submit
+Once the user seen the form and has chewed on its inputs a bit, he
-it.
-When he submits it, the logic you use to deal with the form
+will eventually submit the form.
+When he submits it, the logic you
-validation must do a few things:
+use to deal with the form validation must do a few things:

 - It must detect that a submit button was clicked.